 7 Tips for Buying Your Next Roller Skating Boots

-More specifically, we discuss:
+More specifically, I discuss:

 - What are the different types of skate boots out there?

 - Which skate boots are typically used for which type of roller skating?

 - And finally, a few tips for buying your next skate boot.

 Here are a few of the items I mentioned during the show.

 - If you are looking to find a dealer near you who can help you measure your feet to get the best fitted roller skates, then checkout the link above.